No. 14 Kentucky tops Alabama 76-67 for 1,000th SEC victory

 LEXINGTON, Ky.
+(AP) — Immanuel Quickley’s recent string of impressive shooting performances prove how well he’s used the semester break honing his perimeter shot in the gym.

+Those workouts prepared him for clutch moments that got No. 14 Kentucky past Alabama.

-(AP) — Immanuel Quickley scored the game’s final five points and finished with 19, Ashton Hagans had 15 with big 3 late and No. 14 Kentucky topped Alabama 76-67 on Saturday for its 1,000th Southeastern Conference victory.
+Quickley scored the game’s final five points and finished with 19, Ashton Hagans had 15 with a big 3 late and the Wildcats topped Alabama 76-67 on Saturday for their 1,000th Southeastern Conference victory.

-The Wildcats (12-3, 3-0 SEC) led by 15 early in the second half before a cold stretch allowed the Crimson Tide to climb within 63-60 with just over five minutes remaining.
+Kentucky (12-3, 3-0 SEC) led by 15 early in the second half before a cold stretch allowed the Crimson Tide to climb within 63-60 with just over five minutes remaining.
 Quickley nailed a 3 from the right corner with 4:33 left before Hagans followed from near the top of the arc at 2:20 for a 69-62 edge that helped offset John Petty Jr.’s 3 that cut the deficit to four.

-Quickley then made 3 with a minute for a 74-67 lead before adding two three throws 24 seconds later as Kentucky beat the Crimson Tide for the 12th time in 13 meetings despite shooting just 32% after intermission.
-The Wildcats are 1,000-281 overall in SEC play.
+Quickley, who hit 5 of 6 from long range and 6 of 10 overall, came out of a timeout to make a 3 from the right corner with a minute left for a 74-67 lead.
+He added two three throws 24 seconds later as Kentucky beat the Crimson Tide for the 12th time in 13 meetings despite shooting just 32% after intermission.

+Wildcats coach John Calipari suggested the timeout was to “ice” his sophomore reserve guard, who coolly delivered.

+“He saw that my man was kind of standing all the way under the basket,” said Quickley, who has averaged nearly 19 points over his previous three games.
+“So he said, when I throw it to Nick (Richards), Nick just flipped it right back and just let me play.

-Nick Richards had 13 points and 11 rebounds for his seventh double-double this season.
-Tyrese Maxey added 13 points for the Wildcats.
+Richards had 13 points and 11 rebounds for his seventh double-double this season.
+Tyrese Maxey added 13 points for the Wildcats, who shot 44%.
+Hagans had nine assists.

 Herbert Jones had 18 points and Petty 16 for the Crimson Tide (8-7, 1-2), which sought to follow up their 21-point rout of Mississippi State.
 Alabama entered the game as the SEC’s top scoring offense (84.4 points) and had scored at least 90 points in five consecutive contests.
+They entered the game averaging 11 made 3s per game.

+The Tide didn’t come close to either statistic, though they made it interesting.

+“They are hard to score on and they did as good a job defensively on us as anyone all year,” Alabama first-year coach Nate Oats said.
+“You tell your guys what it is going to be like trying to score at the rim on these guys, maybe take a few more threes.
+But until you get into the game I don’t know how you emulate it.
+I guess, get some broomsticks out or something.”

 BIG PICTURE